Dr

 Academic biography

-Neil is currently Co-PI on the ERASMUS+ funded ‘BeFore’ project (Anti-Bullying Education for Sports Coaches) 2022-24.
-He was formerly lead researcher on the Irish Research Council funded project ‘Immigration and Social Change in the Republic of Ireland’ (2008) and Co-PI on the European Commission funded MEDIVA (Media for Diversity and Migrant Integration) project 2011-12.
-In both 2022 and 2023, he received a Research Ally Award from the Irish Research Council.
+Neil was Co-PI on the ERASMUS+ funded ‘BeFore’ project (Anti-Bullying Education for Sports Coaches) 2022-24, lead researcher on the Irish Research Council funded project ‘Immigration and Social Change in the Republic of Ireland’ in 2008, and Co-PI on the European Commission funded MEDIVA (Media for Diversity and Migrant Integration) project 2011-12.
+During 2023/24, he co-led the design of the ‘F-air Play’ Workshop on Gender, Media, and Sport, which involved a consortium of partners from across Irish universities, north and south.
+This initiative was funded by the Olympic Federation of Ireland’s (OFI) Gender Equality Commission and Sport Ireland’s Women in Sport programme.

 Research interests

-Dr. O’Boyle welcomes enquiries from students who wish to undertake masters or doctoral work in his areas of research interest:
+Neil welcomes enquiries from students who wish to undertake masters or doctoral work in the following research areas:

 He is currently supervising the following PhD students: